The variance of closed geodesics in balls and annuli on the modular surface: Introduction

 for $R \ll D^{-\frac{5}{12}}$.
 This shows that the variance is not asymptotically equal to the expected value (which for balls is $D^{\frac{1}{2}+o(1)}R^2$, since $\mu(B_R) \asymp R^2$ for $R \ll 1$), as was the case for Heegner points in $\H$ and lattice points in spheres.
 A deviation of this kind is somewhat unexpected, since it implies better than ``square-root cancellation'' in \eqref{variance_eq}.
 However, in retrospect such a result is quite reasonable, since the geometric invariants have codimension $1$ in the case of closed geodesics, but $2$ in the other cases mentioned.

 Given the discussion above, it is not completely clear what one should expect for the behavior of $\Var(r, R; \Lambda_D)$, and the purpose of this paper is to tackle this question.
-We start by proposing a probabilistic model, using geodesic segments of the appropriate length $2 \log{\eps^+_D}$ taken at random according to the Liouville measure in the unit tangent bundle of $\Gamma\backslash\H$ to model the elements of $\Lambda_D$ (see \autoref{random_section} for details).
+We start by proposing a probabilistic model, using geodesic segments of the appropriate length $2 \log{\eps^+_D}$ taken at random according to the Liouville measure in the unit tangent bundle of $\Gamma\backslash\H$, to model the elements of $\Lambda_D$ (see \autoref{random_section} for details).
 A rigorous analysis of this model turns out to be considerably more complicated than that for the geometric invariants of codimension $2$.
 We make critical use of a quantitative bound on the rate of mixing for the geodesic flow on the modular surface, combined with basic hyperbolic lattice point counting and some elementary hyperbolic geometry, to arrive at an asymptotic formula for the variance in the context of our probabilistic model.

 The main result in that direction is \autoref{random_thm}, where we show -- in the case of balls -- that for a single random geodesic segment of length $L$ in $\Gamma\backslash\H$, under mild conditions, the corresponding expression for the variance is $\sim \frac{16 L R^3}{\pi}$.
 For annuli, a certain special function $\mathbf{G}$ appears in the asymptotics (see \autoref{G_props_lemma} for its definition and key properties).
-We also refer to \autoref{heuristics_subsection} for a heuristic explanation of why the factor $R^3$ (instead of $R^2$) emerges in the asymptotics throughout this problem.
+We also refer to \autoref{heuristics_subsection} for a heuristic explanation of why the factor $R^3$ (instead of $R^2$) and the constant $\frac{16}{\pi}$ emerge in the asymptotics for this problem.
+Finally, it is worth pointing out that Luo and Sarnak \cite{LS04} have computed the quantum variance for the geodesic flow.
+In its classical incarnation, this variance is related to the spectral decomposition of our random model.

 Using the analysis of the probabilistic model above, we are able to predict the asymptotic behavior of the variance for closed geodesics.
 In particular, in the case of balls we conjecture that if $0 < R \leq D^{-\delta}$ for some fixed $\delta > 0$, then